 It shipped twice monthly in those days, so every two weeks I’d take my 3 quarters and walk to the corner drug store – Stump Drug – where I’d grab the latest Uncanny off the spinner rack.

 The story in the late 80s took the X-Men to Australia, which I’ve written about before, but I wanted to dig a little deeper into those first couple of issues of the X-Men Australia years.
 It’s a funky team lineup, new characters are introduced, new villains come to play, and the X-Men get a spankin’ new HQ, so there is a lot covered in only 22 pages worth of comic book.

-The X-Men Down Under: Celebrating the Beginning of the Australia Years
+X-Men Down Under: The Beginning of the Australia Years

 Uncanny X-Men #229 begins by introducing the Reavers who are robbing a bank.
 Readers immediately know these guys are bad news.
 They plunder, they torture, they kill without compunction.
 And in respect of the comic code, it’s not explicit, but rape is directly implied, so let’s just leave it at the Reavers being very, very bad dudes.

 These bad dudes are cyborgs who operate out of a remote HQ in the Outback of Australia.
 (The Reavers are so interesting, we gave them their own post.
 Go here for more.)
 They hopped around the world robbing and terrorizing through the teleportational powers of a mutant named Gateway, whom the Reavers–through extortion–forced to work for them.
 (Gateway is another who was so interesting that we gave him his own post.)